Mirtazapine

 Chemistry

-Mirtazapine is typically prepared in the form of its amine salts hemihydrate, hydrobromide and hydrochloride.
+Mirtazapine is typically found in the form of its hydrobromide and hydrochloride salts.

 Mirtazapine is a racemic mixture of two optical stereoisomers.